igorMSoares/resize-images/language/README.md

 # Translations

-All messages displayed to the user will be read from a JSON file named after the locale set in the *'language'* variable.
+All messages displayed to the user will be read from a JSON file named after the locale set in the *--language* flag:

 ```
-language = 'pt_BR'
-encoding = 'utf-8'
+py resize_images.py --language pt_BR --encoding utf-8
 ```
 ## How to add a new language